 SUPABASE_SERVICE_ROLE_KEY in client-side code (this is the big one — your service role key should never be in the browser)anon key used where service_role is needed (or vice versa).env files with Supabase keys committed to git (checks git history too)It also scans for general stuff like SQL injection, auth bypass, XSS, dependency vulnerabilities — 12 agents total covering OWASP Top 10.

-DiscussionHealthy802 introduced an open-source tool called 'ship-safe' that scans Supabase projects for security issues like hardcoded service role keys, missing RLS policies, and insecure headers.
-The tool provides a security score and a prioritized list of fixes.
-LevelSoft1165 suggested reaching out to the Supabase team for potential integration into their CLI tool.
+A user introduced an open-source tool called 'ship-safe' that scans Supabase projects for security issues like hardcoded keys, missing RLS policies, and insecure headers.
+The tool provides a security score and a prioritized list of issues to fix.
+It runs locally and is free to use, with additional resources like a Supabase RLS checklist available in the repository.

 You should reach out to the Supabase team, maybe its something they'd want to implement in their CLI tool!